henryl74/js-project-portfolio/README.md

 - In the GitHub repository, I navigate to the Settings tab.
 - Under General I selected the GitHub Pages section, clicked on the pages settings dedicated tab link.
 - From the source section drop-down menu, I selected the Main Branch then clicked on save.
-- Once the Main Branch has been selected and saved, the page provided the link to the published website.
+- Once the Main Branch has been selected and saved, the page will be automatically refreshed and provide the link to the published website.

 The live link ca be found here: [Studio Ghibli - Memory Game](https://henryl74.github.io/studio-ghibli-memory-game/)